-The Co-Obligor contends that the initial Form I-862, Notice to Appear (NTA), which caused the bonded Foreign National to enter immigration proceedings did not include a time and place for the Foreign National to appear, and that therefore the Co-Obligor could not produce the bonded Foreign National. "[T]he obligors were not made aware of any court date by the government, and as a result the government is responsible for the failure of the noncitizen to appear in Court."
+The Obligor contends that the initial Form I-862, Notice to Appear (NTA), which caused the bonded foreign national to enter immigration proceedings did not include a time and place for the foreign national to appear, and that therefore the Obligor could not produce the foreign national. "[T]he [obligors] were not made aware of any court date by the government, and as a result the government is responsible for the failure of the alien to appear in Court."

 First, we note that bond proceedings are separate from immigration removal proceedings.
-Removal proceedings are between the United States government and a foreign national, whereas bond proceedings concern a contract between an obligor(s) and ICE.
+Removal proceedings are between the United States government and a foreign national, whereas bond proceedings concern a contract between an obligor and ICE.
 A NTA is issued to a foreign national to provide notice of their immigration court removal proceedings.
-However, because obligors are not a party to such proceedings, they do not receive a NTA.
-It is not apparent from the Co-Obligor's brief how the contents of the foreign national's NTA affected the Co-Obligor's ability to deliver the foreign national upon written request.
+However, because obligors are not a party to such proceedings, they do not receive an NTA.
+It is not apparent from the Obligor's brief how the contents of the foreign national's NTA affected the Obligor's ability to produce the foreign national upon written request.